The impressive Ik-Kil Cenote

 ▪ There is Accommodation at Ik Kil

 At the site, there are bungalows available for around $50 per night that can be reserved in advance.
 Although we did not stay in one of them, we happened to pass by an open door and caught a glimpse of how beautiful they are.
-You can take a look at these images we took from the Cenote’s fanpage and see for yourself.

 This time, we decided to spend the night at the Hotel Doralba Inn Chichen, which boasts a pool, and then continue our journey the next day.
 It’s comfortable and quite affordable, at around 850 pesos (45 dollars per room per night for two passengers).
 Breakfast is included and the rooms are quite nice.
 The reviews rate it 7.9 out of over 1,200 reviews.